This article was first published in June 2016. It was modified in June 2022.

 - Appreciable (Large goals should be broken down into smaller goals so they can be accomplished more quickly and easily for long-term gain)

 - Refinable (Set goals with a headstrong and steadfast objective, but as new situations or information arise, give yourself permission to refine and modify your goals)

 What do we think?
-Is the best goal setting action plan SMART or CLEAR or perhaps some varied combination of both?
-Regardless of which method you choose, you can’t arbitrarily set business goals and expect to achieve it without some forethought, planning and ultimately measurement.
+Is the best goal-setting action plan SMART or CLEAR or perhaps some varied combination of both?
+Regardless of which method you choose, you can’t arbitrarily set business goals and expect to achieve it without some forethought, planning, and ultimately measurement.
 Goals and resolutions are important.
 They keep us moving toward a greater good.

-My take on it: For best results, don’t throw out one principle for the other.
+Our take on it: For best results, don’t throw out one principle for the other.
 Make your goals SMART and CLEAR.